 Varieties with Rounded or Dome-shaped Crowns

-Red Dragon is the answer when you have a sunny location and need a tree that will not scorch.
+Red Dragon: The perfect choice when you have a sunny location and need a tree that will not scorch.
 This variety is the most sun-tolerant form available and will stay fresh and happy in sunshine all day long.
 The leaves emerge cherry-pink in spring, turn red for the summer and become crimson in fall – a glory all year round.
 The tree is rounded to cascading in shape, and some summer watering is worthwhile in very hot locations.

 Varieties with Pendulous and Weeping Branches

-Garnet is unique for its remarkable leaf coloring.
-This small, weeping tree has leaves that emerge in spring a vibrant shade of red-orange.
+Garnet: Unique for its remarkable leaf coloring, this small, weeping tree has leaves that emerge in spring a vibrant shade of red-orange.
 Remarkably, this color does not fade, but is retained all summer long, before turning the richest deep red in fall.
 Garnet remains small, with a perfect weeping form, making it ideal on a bank, at the top of a wall, by a pond or in a tall pot.
 It is shade tolerant and also thrives in warmer, more humid climates than many other varieties.
 It will grow into a shrub just 6 to 9 feet tall, but 8 to 12 feet wide, so leave room for it to spread.

-Green Cascade says everything you need to know with its name.
+Green Cascade: The name says it all.
 It will grow into a cascading shrub just 5 feet tall but up to 8 feet across.
 With its cascading habit it is ideal planted at the top of a wall or on a bank, or in the foreground of a shrub border.
 It does well in warm areas and because the leaves are larger than in many other varieties it is especially resistant to sun, so it is ideal for the sunniest spot in any garden.
 The leaves may be green all summer, but when fall comes this tree pulls out all the stops and becomes a kaleidoscope of gold, orange and shades of red.

-Weeping Viridis is larger than many other cascading forms, so it is the ideal choice for a larger property.
+Weeping Viridis: Larger than many other cascading forms, so it is the ideal choice for a larger property.
 It will grow to 10 feet tall and 10 feet across, with weeping branches falling to the ground.
 The leaves are cool green all summer, and then they turn vibrant yellow, orange and scarlet in fall.
 For a reliable, weeping form this is an outstanding and unique tree that makes the perfect complement to the more common red-leaf forms.

 Rare and Unique Forms